hlick14/URL-OC/README.md

 # Node js webserver + Webscockets.
 Python running via python shell for image processing.
-Tesseract for OCR
+Tesseract is used for OCR

 ## Table of Contents